 - Values: Honest, transparent, creative

-The combination of these elements hints at the tone and company voice which will guide blog content, visual media, slogans, etc. All very important characteristics to establish brand consistency.
+The combination of these elements hints at the company's tone of voice which will guide blog content, visual media, slogans, etc--all very important characteristics to establish brand consistency.

-Your audience, or those who will be purchasing the service or product, is a crucial section in your style guide.
+Your target audience, or those who will be purchasing your service or product, is a crucial section in your brand style guide.
 One of the best ways to ask for this information is through a buyer persona.

 A buyer persona is a fictional, but research-based, representation of ideal customers.
 Buyer personas narrate who the customers are, the challenges they face, and how they make certain decisions.
 You can build this character off of your target audience description from your creative brief.

 Sometimes you might have multiple buyer personas.
-In the case of Collato, we have two audiences; the creative and the external.
-Each character plays a different role in the process, but they both have a different criteria for assessing the product.
-Therefore, we would need two personas to represent our audience.
+Each character plays a different role in the process, but they both have different criteria for assessing the product.
+Therefore, you would need two (or more) personas to represent your audience.

-By including a buyer persona in your style brief, you can better understand the target customers.
+By including a buyer persona in your brand guide, you can better understand the target customers.
 In turn, you can tailor the content and imagery of your design project to the correct audience.

 Whether it’s a logo, product images, or marketing advertisements, your creative project will likely incorporate imagery.
-Having consistent brand imagery is not only helpful in creating a visual brand identity, but to create a positive first impression.
+Having consistent brand imagery is not only helpful in creating a visual brand identity, but also creates a positive first impression.

 Let’s start with the logo guidelines.
 You may understand the colors and shapes of the logo, but what will it look like in different environments?
 On a black background, an app face, on the website?
 This section is where all of this information will come together so that your logo will never be stretched, altered, or inconsistent.